Title and statement of responsibility area

 Scope and content

-The fonds consists of materials documenting William Dendy's life and career as an architectural historian.
-This includes university course notes, research material for published works, research material on the history of Canadian architecture and other research interests such as Forest Hill, Hamilton, the architects Frank Darling and William Somerville, and the Massey family.
+Fonds consists of materials documenting William Dendy's life and career as an architectural historian including university course notes, research material for published works, research material on the history of Canadian architecture and other research interests such as Forest Hill, Hamilton, the architects Frank Darling and William Somerville, and the Massey family.
 Some materials relate to Dendy's teaching activities, Toronto walking tours and consultancy projects.

-Includes articles, card files, clippings, correspondence, electronic records, ephemera, manuscripts, maps, ms. and ts. notes.
-Includes photographs, negatives, and approximately 40,000 slides (including more than 17,000 images of Canadian architecture, urban space, and landscape).
-These slides were taken by Dendy and are each individually identified by him.
+Also present are articles, card files, clippings, correspondence, electronic records, ephemera, manuscripts, maps, manuscript and typescript notes, as well as photographs, negatives, and approximately 40,000 slides (including more than 17,000 images of Canadian architecture, urban space, and landscape).
+The slides were taken by Dendy and are each individually identified by him.

 Includes 21 computer disks, ca. 5000 negatives, ca. 900 photographs, ca. 40,000 slides, 1 videocassette.